David Tangye

 From September I worked in the eastern branch of DXMail as a motorbike postie:

-• delivering mail to Papatoetoe and other nearby suburbs of eastern Auckland;
+• delivering mail around South and parts of East Auckland;

 • analysing how to improve their mail sorting system.

-I am spending Christmas back on the Gold Coast with my daughters, one coming from England to join us.
+I spent Christmas back on the Gold Coast with my daughters, one coming from England to join us.

 Powered by raw html and css grid magic!
 Copyright: Tangye Engineering 2023